trevorforrey/trevorforrey.github.io/_posts/projects/2018-12-25-morrigan-fightstick.md

 {:.image}
 ![Alt text](assets/img/morriganStick/box_inside.JPG "My Title")

-I laser cut patterns in the the outside panels as well as the inside of the top of the box.
+I etched a pattern of bats with a laser cutter in the the outside panels.
+On the inside of the stick, I laser etched a morrigan illustration from a Darkstalkers Art Book.

 {:.image}
 ![Alt text](assets/img/morriganStick/artwork.JPG "My Title")